-Tillerson Calls For Indefinite US Military Presence In Syria In Bid To Topple Assad
+Tillerson Calls For Indefinite US Military Presence In Syria To Remove Assad

 “Assad’s regime is corrupt, and his methods of governance and economic development have increasingly excluded certain ethnic and religious groups,” said Tillerson.
 “Such oppression cannot persist forever.”

-The November joint-statement between Donald Trump and Vladimir Putin called for “UN-monitored” elections.
+A November joint-statement between Trump and Vladimir Putin called for “UN-monitored” elections.
 But Tillerson’s speech calls for “UN-supervised” elections, a process that is more invasive and includes additional requirements such as a voting populace that isn’t intimidated, fearful of arrest and has access to media.

-One individual familiar with the decision told BuzzFeed News the stronger language could create the conditions for dismantling Assad’s rule.
+One person familiar with the decision told BuzzFeed News the stronger language could create the conditions for dismantling Assad’s rule.
 The decision to approve a lasting US military presence in Syria was approved by Trump at a National Security Council meeting on Dec.
 21.

 The US military currently has about 2,000 troops in Syria working with a local force made up primarily of Syrian Kurds.
 It was unclear how large a contingent of US military might be required for a longterm commitment.
+Officials at the Pentagon declined to discuss the subject.

 Tillerson said the military presence would be in addition to an unspecified number of US diplomats working on so-called stabilization programs in a country where as many as 6 million people are displaced and where many of the cities have been devastated by more than six years of war.